ArmaAchilles/Achilles/docs/source/development/code-guidelines.rst

 6.9.
 Initialization expression in :code:`for` loops
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The initialization expression in a :code:`for` loop shall perform no actions other than to initalize the value of a single :code:`for` loop parameter.
+The initialize expression in a :code:`for` loop shall perform no actions other than to initalize the value of a single :code:`for` loop parameter.

 6.10.
 Increment expression in :code:`for` loops
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^